aws-samples/amazon-sumerian-hosts/README.md

 ## Usage

-There are a number of ways to start using Amazon Sumerian Hosts in your own projects.
+There are a number of ways to start using Hosts in your own projects.

-#### Via plugins for the Babylon.js Editor
+#### Using plugins for the Babylon.JS Editor

-The easiest way to get started using the hosts is by using plugins we provide for the [Babylon.js Editor](http://editor.babylonjs.com/):
+The easiest way to get started using the hosts is by using plugins we provide for the [Babylon.JS Editor](http://editor.babylonjs.com/):

-- "Open Source Hosts plugin" for importing Amazon Sumerian Hosts into Babylon.js Editor projects
+- "Open Source Hosts plugin" for importing Amazon Sumerian Hosts into Babylon.JS Editor projects
 - "AWS Amplify Publisher plugin" for easily publishing to the web directly from the editor.

 Visit the [aws-tools-for-babylonjs-editor](https://github.com/aws-samples/aws-tools-for-babylonjs-editor/blob/main/README.md) repository for more details.

-#### Via pre-built NPM modules
+#### Using pre-built NPM modules

-If you are creating applications outside of the Babylon.js Editor, you can easily install the relevant Hosts module using NPM.
+If you are creating applications outside of the Babylon.JS Editor, you can easily install the relevant Hosts module using NPM.

 For Babylon.js projects use: